Cape May Point, New Jersey: Local government

-Catherine Busch (Commissioner of Public Works), all serving concurrent terms of office ending December 31, 2024.
+Suzanne Yunghans (Commissioner of Public Works, Parks and Public Property), all serving concurrent terms of office ending December 31, 2028.

-In October 2013, Robert Mullock was appointed to fill the vacant seat of George "Skip" Stanger, who had resigned citing health reasons.
-In the November 2014 general election, Mullock was elected to serve the balance of the unexpired term.

 Federal, state and county representation

 Cape May Point is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.

 Politics

 As of March 2011, there were a total of 212 registered voters in Cape May Point, of which 99 (46.7%) were registered as Republicans, 63 (29.7%) were registered as Democrats, and 50 (23.6%) were registered as Unaffiliated.
 There were no voters registered to other parties.